SamboyCoding/Tomlet/README.md

 ```

 ### Parse Arbitrary TOML input
-Useful for parsing e.g. the request of a web request.
+Useful for parsing e.g. the response of a web request.
 ```c#
 TomlParser parser = new TomlParser();
 TomlDocument document = parser.Parse(myTomlString);